jazdev/genreXpose/docs/README.md

 ###5.
 Testing and Live Usage

+NOTE: be sure to fully complete step 2 and step 4 before moving further.

 The ```tester.py``` script is used for the classification of new and unlabelled audio files.
 This script deserializes the previously cached model (stored at the path: ```./saved_model/model_ceps.pkl```) and uses it for classifying new audio files.

 ```